gregid/standard-resource/docs/glossary.md

 information about the resource.
 Computed Attributes are functions that you can define.
 They receive the Resource as an argument, and return an attribute value.

-## Lists
+## Groups

 A collection of Resources.
 Because they are arrays, they can be ordered.
-But you can also use lists for unordered groupings of resources, too.
-You can make as many lists as you would like.
+But you can also use groups for unordered groupings of resources, too.
+You can make as many groups as you would like.

-An example use case for a list is if your application allows a user to select Resources, perhaps by checking a checkbox.
-You may choose to store the selected resources in a List.
+An example use case for a group is if your application allows a user to select Resources, perhaps by checking a checkbox.
+You may choose to store the selected resources in a group.

-## List Name
+## Group Name

-A unique identifier for a List.
+A unique identifier for a Group.
 It must be a string.

 ## Schema